q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 and returns standard HTTP response codes.
 If InfluxDB sends a response body, the body may have one of the following formats, depending on the endpoint and response status:

-- JSON
+- JSON: responses with resources or error messages.
-- CSV
+- CSV: responses with query results.
-- Plain text
+- Plain text: some error responses, responses with system information

 ### Resources in InfluxDB